Header image: Que Sera Terrigal by Alastair Burke (@east.west.studios)

 Chapman Building, 14-16 Alison Rd, Wyong

-KinJi Noodle & Rice, Ettalong
+KinJi Noodle and Rice, Ettalong

 Bringing the heart of Japan to the Coast, KinJi are all about ramen that’s packed with flavour and heart.
 Their hero dish, the “7 Sea Salts Ramen,” boasts a rich, 14‑hour slow-cooked chicken bone broth and fresh, authentic noodles.